-Is it normal to have disturbed nights?
+Is it normal to have a disturbed night's sleep?

-As with sitting, when you are in bed your hip may stiffen up and the discomfort may awaken you.
+As with sitting when you are in bed your knee may stiffen up and the discomfort may wake you.
 Your sleep pattern may also be disturbed if you are not used to sleeping on your back.
-It is not advisable to sleep or lie on either side for the first 6 weeks following your surgery.
+It is not advisable to sleep or lie on either side in the early stages of recovery.
+When you do lay on your side place a pillow between your knees for added comfort.